Brian London

-Brian Sidney Harper (19 June 1934 – 23 June 2021), known professionally as Brian London, was an English professional boxer who competed from 1955 to 1970.
+Brian Sidney Harper (19 June 1934 – 23 June 2021), better known by the ring name Brian London, was an English professional boxer who competed from 1955 to 1970.
 He held the British and Commonwealth heavyweight title from 1958 to 1959, and twice challenged for the world heavyweight title, losing to Floyd Patterson in 1959 and Muhammad Ali in 1966, both times via knockout.
-He was one of a quartet of British boxers, with Henry Cooper, Joe Erskine, and Dick Richardson, who dominated the British boxing scene throughout the 1950s and 1960s.
+He was one of a quartet of British boxers, with Henry Cooper, Joe Erskine, and Dick Richardson, who dominated the British heavyweight-division's boxing scene throughout the 1950s and 1960s.

 An orthodox fighter, London was 6 feet tall and fought at about 14 stone 12 pounds (208 lbs).
 His nicknames in the ring were "The British Bulldog" and "The Blackpool Rock".

 Early life and career

 London was born in West Hartlepool, County Durham, on 19 June 1934.
 He moved to Blackpool when he was 16 years old, where he resided into his later years.
 His father, Jack London, beat Freddie Mills in 1944 to win the British heavyweight title.
 He also had a brother, Jack junior, who fought as a light-heavyweight.
 His father fought under the name "London" rather than Harper, as a homage to an American novelist with this name.
 Brian never liked the idea of boxing as a child, as he didn't like the idea of having cauliflower ears like his father and his associates.
 London was spurred to take up boxing during his time in the Royal Air Force for national service, after an officer learned of his familial relations.
 It wasn't so much of a choice, but rather the expectations of his colleagues.

 He fought as an amateur before turning professional in 1955.
+His amateur career included representing the English team at the 1954 British Empire and Commonwealth Games held in Vancouver, Canada, where he won the gold medal in the heavyweight category.